Citizenship NOW! Call-In

 For one week each spring, we open the phones from 9am to 7pm to take calls from anyone seeking immigration information or resources.
 Our overall capacity has more than doubled since the event’s kickoff year.
 In 2013, over 380 volunteers assisted 13,311 callers in 48 different languages.

 Call-in volunteers include immigration attorneys, paralegals, advocates, and others who share a passion for immigration issues.

 Year after year, the dedication of our volunteers has helped make the Call-in so successful.
 Many of these volunteers are also members of the CUNY/NYC Citizenship Now!
 Volunteer Corps and participate in our community-based naturalization application assistance events throughout the year.

 Prior to each year’s Call-in, we run a full-day training session for all participants.
 The training covers the basics of immigration law and familiarizes volunteers with the publications and resources available to them during the week.

 In addition to widespread recognition, the Call-in has also generated support from the New York business community.
-This year our sponsors are Cisco, Presidio, the Legal Aid Society, the American Immigration Lawyers Association (AILA), Stella and Charles Guttman Community College (formerly the New Community College), the New York State Office for New Americans (ONA), the New York City Mayor's Office of Immigrant Affairs (MOIA), the National Association of Latino Elected and Appointed Officials (NALEO), the International Rescue Committee, the CUNY Law School and John Jay College.
+This year our sponsors are Cisco, Presidio, Gristedes, Stella and Charles Guttman Community College, John Jay College, the New York City Mayor's Office of Immigrant Affairs (MOIA), the American Immigration Lawyers Association (AILA), the Legal Aid Society, the International Rescue Committee, the CUNY Law School, the National Association of Latino Elected and Appointed Officials (NALEO), the New Americans Campaign and the New York State Office for New Americans (ONA).
 Our media partners are Univision and WABC-TV.